checkeverything.ch

 How Many Workers Are Affected?

 According to the Swiss Earnings Structure Survey by the Federal Statistical Office (BFS), roughly 10 percent of all employees in Switzerland earn less than CHF 4'000 gross per month.
 Translated to hourly rates, that suggests 300'000 to 400'000 workers at rates below CHF 22/h.
-In the six cantons with statutory minimum wages, 30'000 to 50'000 employees benefit directly from the legal floor.
+In the cantons and cities with statutory minimum wages, tens of thousands of employees benefit directly from the legal floor.

 For context on Swiss wage levels, see our median salary Switzerland 2026 analysis.